Bukomansimbi: Population

 As of May 2014, local sources estimated the population of the town as "less than 10,000".

 In 2015, the Uganda Bureau of Statistics (UBOS) estimated the population of the town at 9,700 inhabitants.
 In 2020, the population agency estimated the mid-year population of Bukomansimbi Town Council at 10,000.
 Of that number, 5,100 (51 percent) were female and 4,900 (49 percent) were male.
 UBOS also calculated that the population of the town had increased at an average rate of 0.61 percent annually, between 2015 and 2020.

 Points of interest

 The following additional points of interest lie within the town limits or close to its borders:

 (a) The offices of Bukomansimbi Town Council (b) Bukomansimbi central market, the largest source of fresh produce in the town (c) Kitanda Health Center III, a health facility administered by the Uganda Ministry of Health (d) the Masaka–Villa Maria–Bukomansimbi–Sembabule Road passes through the western neighborhoods of the town.

+d) Kibinge Coffee Farmers Co-operative Society Ltd, a farmers cooperative located in Kibinge sub-county. (e) River Kyogya a natural water source that separates the district from Ssembabule district. (f) Coffee, Bukomansimbi is the highest coffee producer in Uganda majoring in robusta coffee.